APOL1-mediated kidney disease

 Phase 4

-We are investigating inaxaplin, formerly known as VX-147, aimed at inhibiting high-risk variants of APOL1
+We're investigating inaxaplin, aimed at inhibiting the function of the APOL1 protein.

 False